dashkite/joy/docs/reference/object/pairs.md

 # pairs

-_Function_

-Returns the properties for the given object as an associative array (an array of two-element arrays).
+_Function_ &bull; Returns the properties for the given object as an associative array (an array of two-element arrays).

 <pre><code>pairs object &rarr; array</code></pre>
 <br>